mac-comp127-f25/course-project-gabe-caleb-wesley/README.md

 # To Dos:
 Change window size so that the race is seperately sized from the canvas.
-Add in gambling text field/button interfaces for the user X Employ text fields and buttons to gamble
+Add in gambling text field/button interfaces for the user X Employ text fields and buttons to gamble X
 Create logic for tracking gambling X
     Make odds follow x:1 rule where favorite gets 1.2:1 and underdog gets 8:1.
-Make the background of horses reflect their speed
+X Make the background of horses reflect their speed
-Fix bug where interactables sometimes don't dissappear or leave hole in the background Fix OOB errors on text input
+Fix bug where interactables sometimes don't dissappear or leave hole in the background
 Maybe: logic for losing if you go below $0
 Maybe: prevent overlapping interactables
 Maybe: add comments/javadoc for readability (not sure if/how much Paul wants this)